-Although Brandts et al (2005) nicely capture the rivalry aspects of competition (Stigler, 1987), the sample they use appears to be non-representative: they collected data on 153 subjects and they do not specify in which way they selected the individuals3.
+Although Brandts et al (2005) nicely capture the rivalry aspects of competition (Stigler, 1987)xiii, the sample they use appears to be non-representative: they collected data on 153 subjects and they do not specify in which way they selected the individualsxiv.

-More related to the spirit of this paper, Fischer (2008) uses data from the third and fourth waves of the WVS4 and other sources and finds that market competition increases happiness inequality by aggravating the harmful effects on inequality of differences in economic power5, that is, competition makes those with greater bargaining power, relatively happier relative to those with less bargaining power.
+More related to the spirit of this paper, Fischer (2008)xv uses data from the third and fourth waves of the WVSxvi and other sources and finds that market competition increases happiness inequality by aggravating the harmful effects on inequality of differences in economic powerxvii, that is, competition makes those with greater bargaining power happier relative to those with less bargaining power.

 Fischer (2008) segregates the happiness-effect of competition in three parts: (1) the financial gains obtained through competition, (2) the intensity of market transactions, and (3) the degree of bargaining power of the short side, that is, the happiness-empowering effect of having the power of excluding others on the long side from the economic transactions thus augmenting the latters' economic insecurity.
 The third part may increase or decrease overall happiness depending on the magnitude of the effect on the short side relative to the long side of the transaction.
-Fischer hypothesis is that market competition reenforces the bargaining power effect for participants' subjective wellbeing (her Hypothesis 1).
+Fischer (2008) hypothesis is that market competition re-enforces the bargaining power effect for participants' subjective wellbeing (her Hypothesis 1).

 Her dependent variable arises from individuals' answers to the question: "All things considered, how satisfied are you with your life as a whole these days?".
-The persons answering this question have 10 options, the first option being "dissatisfied", the tenth being "very satisfied".
+Persons answering this question have 10 options, the first being "dissatisfied", the tenth being "very satisfied".
 In addition, Fischer (2008) approximates market competition by using the KOF index of economic globalization, which measures the integration of a national economy in the world market.
-Fischer (2008) hypothesis is that the degree of market competition in a country can be approximated by the degree of economic
+Fischer (2008) hypothesis is that the degree of market competition in a country can be approximated by the degree of economic integration of that country in the world economyxviii.
+As such, it constitutes a national, aggregated data, which does not represent a measure of individual behavior or opinion.xix